Urviskumar/Advancing-Autonomous-Driving-Perception/README.md

  alone.
 In addition to object detection, we also maneuvered the Rosmaster R2 bot autonomously, detecting traffic signs such as 'Move', 'Turn', and 'Stop'.
-Depth cameras and traditional cameras play critical roles in mobile robot perception, pro viding 3D environmental information and facilitating vision guided navigation, respectively.
-Fig1 shows such example of the camera that we have used in this project. </p>
+Depth cameras and traditional cameras play critical roles in mobile robot perception, providing 3D environmental information and facilitating vision guided navigation, respectively.
+Below figure shows such example of the camera that we have used in this project. </p>